 by Tamara Dever and Erin Stark

 - Look at many samples of a designer’s work.
 If you can’t visualize your book within that work, don’t hire her.
-Most designers have a range of abilities, but won’t be comfortable drastically changing their style for one project and your book will suffer for it.
+Most designers have a range of abilities, but won’t be comfortable drastically changing their style for one project (and your book will suffer for it).

 - Talk with other clients.
 Ask specific questions such as: Was your deadline ever in jeopardy because of the designer?
 Why?
 What was done to remedy the problem?

 - Find out how many years of experience she has and how many books she has designed.
 Does she know the elements of a book cover or interior?
-Does she know how designing a hardcover book cover is different from designing a paperback?
+Does she understand how creating a hardcover book cover is different from designing a paperback?
 Make sure the designer also has production experience.
 Can she handle getting the files into pre-press properly?
 Ask to speak with printers that have worked with the designer you are considering.

 - Keep in mind that designers are not usually illustrators.
 Illustrators draw or paint custom pictures to be used on a book cover or within the text.
-Designers pull together all the elements of a cover or page — this could include stock or custom illustrations or photographs, embellishments, colors, and all text — to create an overall design that is visually pleasing and, above all, sellable.
+Designers pull together all the elements of a cover or page — it could include stock or custom illustrations or photographs, embellishments, colors, and all text — to create an overall design that is visually pleasing and, above all, sellable.

 - Sign a written contract with the designer.
 It is not wise to work with a designer who doesn’t use a contract.
-The contract should cover exactly what will be produced for you, the timeline for production, and the agreed-upon cost.
+The agreement should cover accurately what will be produced for you, the timeline for production, and the agreed-upon cost.
 Unless the contract specifically states that ownership is being transferred, the designer will automatically own the design he creates.
 Note that the design firm often reserves unlimited rights to use images of the cover and interior pages for their promotional purposes.

-Tamara Dever is the founder of TLC Graphics, an award-winning book design and production firm with biblical values providing customized support to small publishers with big dreams.
+Tamara Dever is the founder of TLC Graphics, the award-winning book design and production firm with biblical values providing customized support to small publishers with big dreams.
 This premier team takes manuscripts through editorial, design, printing, and beyond to create beautiful, salable books.
 Tamara is a board member of SPAWN, mentors aspiring designers, and has authored articles and presented classes on book design and self-publishing for over ten years.
 You’ll find their portfolio at TLCGraphics.com.
-Tamara resides in Austin, TX with her husband and business partner, Tom, their two children, two dogs and a horse.
+Tamara resides in Austin, TX with her husband and business partner, Tom, their two children, two dogs, and a horse.